dongyue1107/scu-dy/README.md

   This repository contains code for predicting coordination numbers using Graph Isomorphic Neural Networks (GIN).
 2. bl_analysis: D-BERT for Relative Bond Length Prediction This section employs a D-BERT model to predict the relative bond lengths in molecular complexes.
 D-BERT is a transformer-based model.
-3. training_data: if you want to use the models, please unzip the files and store them locally for use in model training.